-At $450 or less, it's hard to argue with the Galaxy A53 5G's value.
-It may not be as fast or have the camera prowess of the Galaxy S21 FE, but what it lacks in brute strength is made up for in battery life.
+At $349, it's hard to argue with the Galaxy A53 5G's value.
+It may not be as fast or have the camera prowess of the Galaxy S21 FE, but what it lacks in brute strength it makes up for in battery life.
 Plus, the Exynos 1280 inside is still plenty fast for gaming and most people's daily needs.

 - Excellent price

 - IP67 water and dust resistance

 - No Wi-Fi 6

 - Not for intense gaming